Contact Information: (603) 887-5552

 Application for Permits:

-A permit issued by the Building Official shall be required before beginning operations of placement of foundations, alterations, repair or placement on a lot of a building or structures.
-Applications for permits shall be submitted in such form as the Building Official prescribes and shall be signed by or authorized by the owner.
+Applications for permits shall be submitted in such form as the Building Official prescribes and shall be signed by and/or authorized by the owner.

 Please read the most current building code.